alexgshijan/rev_notes/Revision Notes/index.md

 Another really useful resource for revision would be [the WJEC student resources website](https://www.wjec.co.uk/home/student-support/revision/revision-resources/).
 Most subjects have their dedicated online lessons which I've personally found immensely helpful.

 *To help out with this site, [consider supporting me on ko-fi](https://ko-fi.com/c/ca30d02b84)*

+This project $\LaTeX$ to render maths equations and proofs.